mitre/test-harness-interface/PopHealth Record Match Interface.md

 ### Use Cases
 There are two use cases covered by this interface definition.

 In the first use case, popHealth requests a record matching system process a single data set and return information about records it considers the same.
-Loosely speaking, the record matcher is being asked to identify potential duplicate records in a data set.
+Loosely speaking, the record matcher is being asked to identify potential duplicate records in a master record list.

 In the second use case, popHealth requests the record matcher return information about matches of records from one data set (a.k.a,, query list) found in a second data set (a.k.a., master record list).
 This is like giving a record matcher a list of names (i.e., query list) and asking it to look in some larger data set to find records that match those names.

 ## Message Definitions

 ### record-match Request

 The record-match message is a FHIR Message sent by popHealth to direct a record matching system to process one or two data sets.
 The data sets are described by RESTful FHIR Search expressions.
 The record matching system obtains the resources in the data set by invoking the FHIR Search service.

+The search expression includes the component parts that allow the record matching system to invoke a RESTful a FHIR Search.
+The record matching system may use either the HTTP GET or POST method to invoke the Search service.
+The response from popHealth shall be conformant with the [FHIR Search RESTful API](http://hl7.org/fhir/http.html#search)

 #### Message Structure